O0mix0O/MIM-bankstylingfix/README.md

-# Melvor Idle UI Blur Mod
+# Melvor Idle Bank Tab Centering Mod

-This mod adds a blur effect to the game's elements when any modal is visible.
-The blur effect is removed once the modal is no longer displayed.
+This mod modifies the styling of the elements within the `#bank-tab-menu` section and `.tab-pane` of the Melvor Idle game interface.
+It ensures that the first `<ul>` inside the `#bank-tab-menu` and the `<div>` elements inside `.tab-pane` are styled with `justify-content: center`, applying a flex layout to center the contents.

 ## Features

-- **Adds blur**: When a modal appears, it applies a `filter: blur(5px)` to the `#page-container` and `#skill-footer-minibar-container` and other elements.
+- Centers the first `<ul>` inside `#bank-tab-menu`.
-- **Removes blur**: Once the modal disappears, the blur effect is removed.
+- Centers all `<div>` elements inside each `.tab-pane`.

-## How It Works
+- Dynamically applies the styles when the elements are added to the DOM.

-- **Modal Visibility Detection**: The mod uses JavaScript to monitor the visibility of the modal.
-When the modal becomes visible, the blur effect is applied to the main game content.
-The blur is removed when the modal is no longer visible.
+## How it Works

-## Acknowledgments
+- The mod uses a `MutationObserver` to detect changes in the DOM and apply the styles once the necessary elements are present.

-- Thanks to the Melvor Idle community for supporting modding and making this mod possible!
+- The script only runs once and will stop observing after applying the styles, making it efficient and non-intrusive.